Vick606/shopping-cart/README.md

 ## 🤝 Contributing

 Got some gnarly ideas to make ShopWave V1 even more awesome?
 We're all ears! 👂 Feel free to fork the repo, make your changes, and send us a pull request.
-Let's make waves together! 🌊
+Let's make waves together! 🌊 Updates coming soon.

 ## 📜 License